 As one of the Product Experts on the Google Ads Community Forum is that you get invited to their annual meet ups - because of Covid 19 these have been virtual for the past couple of years but this lovely goodie box arrived today - courtesy of Google Ads - so thank you Google - we're looking forward to the sessions on the..

-If you're working in a bilingual or multilingual environment, then you may have been frustrated after the latest changes facebook have made to their post editor which prevents you from writing multilingual posts.
+IMPORTANT UPDATE Facebook have reintroduced the bilingual options to their publishing tools - see the updated video here If you're working in a bilingual or multilingual environment, then you may have been frustrated after the latest changes facebook have made to their post editor which prevents you from writing multilingual posts.
 The ability to write posts in multiple languages has disappeared.
 But, you can relax again as we've found where facebook have hidden the options!
 If you, like us, work with clients who speak to a multilingual market (in our case, most of our local clients want to reach English and Spanish speakers) then you were probably using the multilingual posting options that facebook offered once you had activated the option to post in multiple languages in your page settings.
-Whilst temperamental - often the editing options wouldn't work and you were forced to use the sometimes hilarious automatic translations that facebook offered - it more or less did the job.
-Then facebook changed their posting format - and the..
+Whilst temperamental - often the editing options wouldn't work and you were forced to use the sometimes hilarious automatic translations that..

 If you're doing business in 2021, you know about online marketing.
 By this I mean, you know what it is, and what is included... which is pretty much everything from twitter to instagram, youtube to facebook, mailchimp to google... the list is endless.
 And, there's a good chance you've at least dipped your toe in the murky waters.... ...and been bitten.
 Running online marketing campaigns can be a very quick way of making a small fortune.... but only if you start off with a big one.
 If you have a website and a credit card you can be advertising in minutes.
 Google, facebook and others make it very easy.
 There are a whole series of automated steps which the system will run you through to get you started.
 You'll spend the €500 or €1,000 you decided to invest - and once that money is gone you sit back and try to make sense of what just happened.
 The alternative is to use an online marketing agency.
 SPOILER ALERT : We are biased... but..